adrianLIrobotics/SLAM_robot/README.md

 ### Introduction:
 This is the code for programming Victoria Robot with SLAM based capabilities.
 It uses ROS and Arduino Mega alongside a laptop as the main computational machine.
 The robot works with a Kinect 360 camera which has ROS driver support.
+DC motors have integrated encoders for odometry readings.

+The project was developed under **ROS Hydro Ubuntu** distribution **12.04 LTS**.
+This is now an old version but porting to ROS Melodic and ROS 2 is in roadmap for the near future.

 ```mermaid
 graph TD;